Experienced Reckless Driving Ticket in Sussex County VA Lawyer

 - Passing at a railroad grade crossing

 - Driving too fast for the conditions (even if not speeding)

 - Racing (including aiding and abetting a drag race)

 High Rates of Success & Client Satisfaction

 The experienced traffic lawyers at Leavitt & Martin have a long and successful track record of obtaining excellent results for our clients.
-Recently, we successfully lobbied the court to reduce a reckless driving charge to a “defective equipment” charge for a client.
+Recently, we successfully lobbied the court to reduce a SUSSEX RECKLESS DRIVING CHARGE charge for a client.
 The reduction in charges meant that our client was convicted of a non-moving violation, which carries no “points,” rather than the original reckless driving charge.
 This was an excellent outcome.